 What is Red Light Therapy?

-Red light therapy, also known as low-level laser therapy, uses red and near-infrared light to stimulate the body’s natural healing process.
+Red light therapy, also known as low-level laser therapy, uses red and near-infrared light to stimulate the body’s natural process.
 It has been used to treat a range of medical conditions, including chronic pain and arthritis.

 What Wavelength Works Best for Red Light Therapy?